 I bought new makeup, including things like highlighters and cream blushes that I’d never even heard of a year ago.

 I bought new jewelry.

-It’s been a slow and steady change, and I can’t quite even explain my own interest in things like fashion and makeup.
+It’s been a slow and steady style change, and I can’t even explain my interest in things like fashion and makeup.
 Is it because I’m getting close to 35 and worried about getting older?
-I’m still loving the streaks of grey that are showing up in my hair, so I don’t think so.
+I still love the streaks of grey that are showing up in my hair, so I don’t think so.
 Have I lost confidence in myself “just the way I am”?
 I still have a few days a week when I prefer yoga pants and a ponytail, so I don’t think that’s it either.